Skerwe/markdown-documentation-library/docs/game-development/haxe-flixel-installation.md

    4. `haxelib run lime setup flixel`
    5. `haxelib install flixel-tools`
    6. `haxelib run flixel-tools setup`
-5. Install [Adobe Flash debugger](https://www.adobe.com/support/flashplayer/debug_downloads.html) for IE, Chrome, Opera and Firefox
+5. Install [Adobe Flash debugger][flash-debug] for IE, Chrome, Opera and Firefox

     For Internet Explorer, use the ActiveX plugin
     For Firefox and Safari, use the NPAPI plugin